 Since 2012, iMoney has been helping Malaysians make quick and well-informed financial decisions through its multi-function online platform.

-Through our in-house experts and product consultants, we have helped consumers find, compare and apply for financial products.
+We have helped consumers find, compare and apply for financial products.
 These include credit cards, mortgages, fixed deposit, broadband and insurance policies, and our services are all absolutely free-of-charge for our consumers.

 Don’t believe us?
 Just check out these 10 frequently asked questions we have received from our customers and readers: